PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 owner extraction with focused runtime equivalence and unchanged serialization inputs.

+## Late attention-layout composite characterization

+The next non-store unit covers four adjacent attention repairs: QKV Reshape/Transpose simplification, attention-Gather cleanup, axis-0 Gather to Reshape input normalization, and pre-projection BatchMatMul rank lifting.
+The four unconsumed mappings use the fixed layout/model/layout/model argument policy.

+The focused characterization fixes their exact order and arguments, the late channel-shuffle predecessor, the window-partition successor, and the absence of result consumers.
+A strict expected failure requires one `run_late_attention_layout_cleanup` owner and one ordered `_late_attention_layout_results` tuple outside the full phase store.
+No production source changed.

+Sequential validation under core-only `uv` completed with `214 passed, 1 xfailed in 1.18s`; the sole xfail is the intentionally absent composite owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.
+Commit and push this characterization before implementation.
+Keep the phase store fixed at 128/128 and never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: